 Standard faucets are perfect for pouring any domestic draft beer, whether you have just a single tap kegerator or a commercial establishment with a wall of taps.
-You can purchase one and install without having to buy any additional equipment for your draft system.
-They connect directly to the shank or draft beer tower, and include a ⅜-inch threaded lever that fits virtually any tap handle for easy operation.
+You can purchase one and install it without having to buy any additional equipment for your draft system.
+They connect directly to the shank or draft beer tower and include a ⅜-inch threaded lever that fits virtually any tap handle for easy operation.

 Standard faucets are available in a variety of materials and finishes, including chrome-plated or polished brass and stainless steel.
 Since they are used so frequently, replacement parts are very easy to find in case they need to be repaired.

 Most draft faucets you'll find are rear sealing faucets.
 They control the flow of beer from the back of the faucet as the lever moves a valve shaft inside the faucet body which opens and closes the rear seal.
 The vents inside the shaft slow the flow of beer to provide a nice, smooth pour.
 These faucets are easy to disassemble for cleaning purposes.
 Rear sealing faucets are a cost-effective option versus a forward sealing faucet.

 Forward Sealing Faucets

 Forward sealing or ventless draft beer faucet differs from traditional rear sealing faucets in that they greatly reduce the amount of beer that is exposed to oxygen.
 Instead of a valve shaft controlling the flow at the back of the faucet, the flow is controlled at the front end.
 This means less beer gets trapped inside the flat area of the faucet body, which keeps your tap handle from sticking and is less susceptible to bacteria and mold growth.
 Forward-sealing faucets also have fewer internal parts, which means you will spend less time and money on repairing or replacing faucets.